savob/savobajic.ca/content/projects/academic/mazebot.md

 readings = sendCommand(commandString, s_cmd, s_rply); % Record the response to 'readings', used for sensors
 ```

-The command string format was a two character command type, followed by a quantity, seperated by a dash ("-").
+The command string format was a two character command type, followed by a quantity, separated by a dash ("-").
 For example the command to read all ultrasonic sensors five times and return the average reading for each was `ua-5` or to rotate 45° left was `r1--45` (negative 45 since left was marked as negative, right was positive).

 All the embedded, rover-side programming was handled by the teaching team, so we only worked on these algorithms to navigate, and not low level stuff like the process of collecting ultrasonic readings.